MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 The planning system is driven by anticipated and actual customer demand, such as forecast and sales orders.
 Running the planning calculation will result in the application suggesting specific actions for the user to take concerning possible supply from suppliers, assembly or production departments, or transfers from other warehouses.
 These suggested actions could be to create new supply orders, such as purchase or works orders.
 If supply orders already exist, the suggested actions could be to increase or expedite the orders to meet the changes in demand.

-Another goal of the planning system is to ensure that the stock does not grow unnecessarily.
+Another goal of the planning system is to ensure that the inventory does not grow unnecessarily.
 If demand decreases, the planning system will suggest that the user postpone, decrease in quantity, or cancel existing supply orders.

 MRP and MPS, Calculate Net Change Plan, and Calculate Regenerative Plan are all functions within one code unit that contains the planning logic.
 However, the supply plan calculation involves different sub systems.